 - Dude Magnet: She has so many suitors wishing to have her heart.

 - Everybody Hates Mathematics: As shown in the anime, she is not very good at math and even sings a song about how much she hates it.

 - Everyone Can See It: With Akito.
-Many characters seem to notice the Unresolved Sexual Tension between them, and even Akito seems to be are of it (though he would never admit it) but Sana herself is a bit slow to understand her romantic feelings and for a long time she thinks her closeness to Akito is just a complicated friendship.
+Many characters seem to notice the Unresolved Sexual Tension between them, and even Akito seems to be aware of it (though he would never admit it) but Sana herself is a bit slow to understand her romantic feelings and for a long time she thinks her closeness to Akito is just a complicated friendship.

 - Fiery Redhead: Red hair, fiery temper, and extremely outgoing, enthusiastic, and passionate.